 If you go: Sibelius Monument, Sibeliuksen puisto, Mechelininkatu, 00250 Helsinki, Finland

-#3 Visit the Temppeliaukio Church or the Kamppi Chapel
+#4 Visit the Temppeliaukio Church and the Kamppi Chapel

 You will love the unique location and architecture of the church.
 The organ is stunning.
 If you visit in the morning on a sunny day, you will be awed by the shadow effects from the sunlight streaming in through the windows.